 “Their sexual excitement depended on a pattern of domination and humiliation, and as their relationship progressed they played out ever more dangerous and elaborate variations on that pattern of sadomasochism,” the book’s blurb reads.
 “By the end, Elizabeth had relinquished all control over her body – and her mind.”

 The movie adaptation was well-publicised at the time for its explicit scenes, and rode the crest of an 80s wave of erotic movies and thrillers with sex scenes in them.
 Neither the film or the book are talked about very much these days, though the movie may be rather more enduring thanks to its actors and its talented director, Adrian Lyne.
-But with 50 Shades riding high and an adaptation on the way, maybe its novel, which deals with markedly similar themes, will be rediscovered by a new generation of readers.
+But with 50 Shades still (somehow) a thing, maybe McNeill’s novel, which deals with markedly similar themes, will be rediscovered by a new generation of readers.

 Full Metal Jacket (1987)